-- Documents that include employee Social Security Numbers or information about an employee's protected classifications such as age, race, gender, national origin, disability, marital status, religious beliefs and so forth should never be kept in the personnel files.
+- Documents that include employee social security numbers or information about an employee's protected classifications such as age, race, gender, national origin, disability, marital status, religious beliefs, genetic makeup, weight, and so forth should never be kept in the personnel files.

 - Investigation material including the employee complaint, witness interviews, employee interview, findings, attorney recommendations, and resolution, plus follow-up to ensure no retaliation, should reside in an investigation file that is separate from personnel records.

-- Place background checks including criminal history, credit reports, and so forth, and the results of drug testing in a separate file that supervisors, managers, and the employee cannot access.
-SHRM recommends either this separate file or recommends that this information may also be filed in the employee's medical file.
+- Place background checks including criminal history, credit reports, and so forth, and the results of drug testing in a separate confidential file that supervisors, managers, and the employee cannot access.
+SHRM recommends either this separate confidential file or alternatively, that this information may also be filed in the employee's confidential medical file.

 - Employee Equal Opportunity records such as self-identification forms and government reports should not be kept in the personnel file nor anywhere the supervisor has access.

 If you follow these guidelines, your organization is effectively storing factual, supportable employment history and personnel records in the appropriate locations.